-Also referred to as 'per-call' billing - customers are charged between £0.25 and £1.50 immediately upon connection.
+Also referred to as 'per-call' billing - customers are charged a fixed fee immediately upon connection.

 Also known as '070 numbers', 'PN2 Numbers and 'Personal Numbers', these are numbers which allow the user a good level of privacy as they prevent having to give callers / the general public a direct dial number.
 Please click here for more information on 070 Numbers.

 Hybrid tariffs are a cross between drop charge and per minute billing.
-With a hybrid tariff the customer is charged for the full first minute immediately upon connection with the price then reverting to a pay per minute charge after 60 seconds.
+With a hybrid tariff the customer is charged a fixed fee immediately upon connection with the tariff then reverting to a pay per minute charge after 60 seconds.

-Now known as PhonepayPlus, ICSTIS (Independent Committee for the Supervision of Standards of the Telephone Information Services) is the former name for the premium rate industry regulator.
+Now known as The PSA, The Phone-paid Services Authority.
+ICSTIS (Independent Committee for the Supervision of Standards of the Telephone Information Services) is a former name for the premium rate industry regulator.